-4 Things You Must Achieve Before You Can Retire
+4 Financial Milestones to Achieve Before You Can Retire

-There’s an interesting article published by CNN that tells us about four (4) financial milestones every person should have achieved before retirement.
+There’s an interesting article on CNN Money that tells us about four (4) financial milestones every person should achieve before one can decide to retire.

-Here are four (4) major milestones that you should have already achieved before you can really say you’re ready to retire.
+Here are four (4) financial milestones you should have already achieved before you can really say you’re ready for retirement.

-Retirees will have their retirement money in the form of monthly pension or a lump-sum retirement package.
+Retirees will have their retirement money in the form of a monthly pension or a lump-sum package.
 So why still be concerned with 3 months worth of living expenses?

 The answer: to be financially prepared in case of an emergency.